SwatKat1977/items/README.md

 ## News

-### 25th June 2025
+### 30th June 20025
-Due to ongoing changes main is broken:
-- Gateway will not communicate with accounts or CMS service.

-The issues are currently being addressed.
+Gateway and CMS build issues are now resolved and work again.

 ### Previous News
 - Important Information: The version is currently at V0.0.0 [MVP] on the main branch whilst we are still in early development.
 - Follow the [changelog](ChangeLog) for new features and bug fixes.

-Currently there are no nightly or release Docker images for the ITEMS services, this is on the TODO list.
+Currently, there are no nightly or release Docker images for the ITEMS services.
+This is on the TODO list.

 ## Documentation